-Students in Years 10 and over are permitted to find suitable employment during term time, but are only allowed to work for up to 8 hours per week.
-This privilege is granted at the discretion of the Head of Boarding and the Head of House, and may be withdrawn if a pupil's approach to school work or general behaviour in the House causes concern.
+Boarders in Years 12 and over are permitted to find suitable employment during term time, but are only allowed to work for up to 8 hours per week.
+This privilege is granted at the discretion of the Head of Boarding and the Head of House, and it may be withdrawn if a pupil's approach to school work or general behaviour in the House causes concern.

-For Years 10 and 11 there are more stringent government regulations regarding employment and paperwork needs to be completed by parents, the employer and then approved by our local Children's Services.
-The boarder's Attitude to Learning grades must be maintained at an average of at least 4 for this to be considered by the Head of Boarding.
+For Years 10 and 11 there are more stringent government regulations regarding employment.
 All employers must hold full public liability insurance and have adequate health and safety measures as the boarding house cannot be liable for any incidents or accidents in an external workplace.

-Parent's will be required to sign a consent form and disclaimer and take full responsibility for the time that a student is contracted to work and that if there are any issues it will be for parent's to take this up directly with the employer themselves.
+Parent's will be required to inform the house in writing giving their child permission to undertake work.
+As such, parents take full responsibility for the time that a student is contracted to work and that if there are any issues it will be for parents to take this up directly with the employer themselves.